Learn how to use filters, bursts, and bulk editing features available in Wildlife Insights to speed up data processing.

-If your images are too dark, too light, or anything in between, you can use the “Edit Photo” tools to get a clearer picture of what’s in an image.
+If your images are too dark, too light, or anything in between, you can use the Edit Photo tools to get a clearer picture of what’s in an image.
 To use these tools:

-How to Favorite, or “Highlight” an image
+Favorite, or Highlight an image

-When you’re viewing an image and it’s identification box, you’ll see a Star icon above the word “Highlight”.
-Click on the icon or text to favorite the image for easy access later.
-Note that all Highlighted images will be available publicly on the Discover page.
+When you’re viewing an image in the large preview mode, you can easily flag the image as a favorite so you can quickly access it later!
+In the identification panel you’ll see a Star icon above the word Highlight.
+Click on the icon or text to highlight the image for easy access later.

 The number of images within a Burst will be displayed in a red circle in the top right hand corner of an image.